danielehc/katacoda-scenarios/consul_service_mesh_2/step4.md

 #### Deploy services into Consul service mesh

 You will deploy two services, web and api, into Consul's service mesh running on a Kubernetes cluster.
 The two services will use Consul to discover each other and communicate over mTLS with sidecar proxies.
-This is the first step in deploying application into a zero-trust network.
+This is the first step in deploying an application into a zero-trust network.

 The two services represent a simple two-tier application made of a backend api service and a frontend that communicates with the api service over HTTP and exposes the results in a web ui.